mohsen1/async-json/README.md

 #### Transpilation / Polyfill

 There is no way of transpilating the actual effect of this proposal.
-But instead we can write a polyfill that keeps API consistent while it's using the main thread fro parsing and stringifying tasks.
+But instead we can write a polyfill that keeps API consistent while it's using the main thread for parsing and stringifying tasks.

 ```js